Transforms preview

 2. Local preview

-Using a local preview is the default previewing method for users working within a in-platform VS Code Workspace.
+Using a local preview is the default previewing method for users working within an in-platform VS Code Workspace.
+It is also the default previewing method in local development if a stack administrator has enabled local preview.

-For local development, local preview must be enabled by your platform administrator.
+For local development, local preview must be enabled by your platform administrator on the Code Repositories Control Panel page.

 Upon opening a Palantir repository, the extension will configure the environment.
 Once the environment is set up and transforms are detected, you will be able to execute previews locally.
 To do this, the extension downloads and temporarily stores portions of datasets to your machine as long as you have the appropriate permissions for the data.